 Map, chart, illustration, figure, table

-The Victorian Electoral Commission (2012) published a very useful map of …
+The Victorian Electoral Commission (2012) published a very useful map, shown in Figure 4 …

 Figure 1: City of Casey: Local council boundaries.
 Reprinted from by Victorian Electoral Commission, 2012, Retrieved from https://www.vec.vic.gov.au/images/profile/CaseySummary.gif